ndau/ndaumath/README.md

  B32 is an implementation of a base32 encoding; this is preferable to base64 in that it is case-insensitive and avoids 1, 0, i, and l as problematic characters in many typefaces.
 Addresses use this library, as do keys.

+ ### BIP32

+ Functions to support Bitcoin BIP32, which is related to HD wallets.

  ### Bitset256